YC/goat/README.md

 ./goat [-p] source.gt
 ```
 If `-p` is specified, pretty printing of the source will be performed per stage 1 specification.\
+If `-v` is specified, information determined by the lexer/parser will be printed.\
 Otherwise, `goat` will compile `<source>.gt` into `<source>.o`.

+Note that this implementation currently does not support compilation to Oz, the target language from the specification.